-Currently, WJMA is offering online private lessons utilizing platforms such as Zoom, Facetime, Google Hangouts, and Skype.
-In private lessons, students move at their own pace.
+WJMA offers private in-person and online private lessons (utilizing platforms such as Zoom, Facetime, Google Hangouts, and Skype).
+In all lessons, students move at their own pace.
 The lessons are structured by their teacher on their strengths and weaknesses and their preferences and individual interests.
 Students in a private lesson are given assignments to help them with hand positions or rhythms they may need to work on.
 If a student has a real passion for music and demonstrates talent, private lessons are recommended.
 Personalized coaching creates an environment best suited for grasping fundamental skills and personal growth.

 Wide-Variety of Instruments Available